-- 3. DE students will submit a completed application of affirmation of faith and service. - 4.
-DE students may be recommended by a local Christian church or their private school headmaster. - 5.
-DE students will not use tobacco, recreational narcotics, alcohol, or any other intoxicants in any form or amount. - 6.
-DE students will submit proof of immunization as required by Rule 6C-6.001 (5) Florida Administrative Code, or sign the online student immunization waiver. - 7.
-DE students must provide an official copy of their high school transcript (to date) and any other academic transcripts (Advance Placement, CLEP, college or university). - 8.
-DE students must provide official copy of test scores from either ACT or SAT exam. - 9.
-DE students may enroll in 100 and 200-level courses offered online or at selected in-person locations. - 10.
-DE students may request to be transferred to provisional degreeseeking status for the Associate of Arts in General Studies after completion of 45 semester hours of dual-enrollment coursework.
+- 1. DC students must be seniors, juniors, or approved sophomores. - 2.
+DC students must provide an official copy of their high school transcript (to date) and any other academic transcripts (Advance Placement, CLEP, college or university). - 3.
+DC students may enroll in 100 and 200-level course offered online or at selected in-person locations. - 4.
+DC students may request to be transferred to provisional degree-seeking status for the Associate of Arts in General Studies after completion of 45 semester hours of dualenrollment coursework.
 The Associate of Arts degree may not be conferred until after their high school graduation.